timothycdc/VLMEvalKit/README.md

 4. To download the Maya model:
   - If `huggingface-cli` is not installed, install with `pip install -U "huggingface_hub[cli]"`
   - Run `huggingface-cli login` and paste in your access token
-5. Test the dataset:
+5. Test the dataset.
+Examples include:
+  - `python run.py --data CVQA_EN --model "llava_v1.5_7b"`
+  - `python run.py --data CVQA_LOC --model maya`
-  - `python run.py --data CVQA --model maya`
+  - `python run.py --data AyaVisionBench --model maya`
+  - Note: LOC versions should be used for multilingual LLMs, and EN versions for English-only LLMs.

 > [!NOTE]
->  In order for the code to run on my GPU, I have commented out `cuda()` in `VLMEvalKit/vlmeval/vlm/maya/maya.py` on line 102-103:
+>  To run on T4 GPU, comment out `cuda()` in `VLMEvalKit/vlmeval/vlm/maya/maya.py` on line 102-103:
 >
 >   ```python
 >   # Need to comment out in order for it to run on my machine